janehMETno/mk-website/_pages/projects/chasepl.md

 ## Related Publications

-<p><font size=3> Benestad, R. and Mezghani, A. (2015) On downscaling probabilities for heavy 24-hr precipitation events at seasonal-to-decadal scales, Tellus A, 67, 25954, DOI: http://dx.doi.org/10.3402/tellusa.v67.25954 </p>
+Benestad, R. and Mezghani, A. (2015) On downscaling probabilities for heavy 24-hr precipitation events at seasonal-to-decadal scales, Tellus A, 67, 25954, DOI: http://dx.doi.org/10.3402/tellusa.v67.25954
 {: .notice}

 ---